Working Principle of Single-Phase Induction Motor

 - Require very little maintenance.

-- Rarely require repairs, and can easily repair.
+- Rarely require repairs and can easily repair.

 - Construction of single-phase induction motor

-Construction of single-phase motors
+Construction of Single-phase Motors

 It’s stationary and consists of lamination.
-We made the stator of stamping and this stamping consists of slots carrying the stator windings.
+We made the stator of stamping, and this stamping consists of slots carrying the stator windings.
 The stator windings (main windings) are excited with a single-phase AC supply and create a set of N.S poles.

-It’s a squirrel cage (as at 3 phase squirrel cage induction motor) consists of insulated aluminum or copper bars placed in the slots.
+The rotor is a squirrel cage (as at 3 phase squirrel cage induction motor) consists of insulated aluminum or copper bars placed in the slots.
 The rotor bars are shorted at both sides by end rings.

 It’s a mechanical component that is used to transmit torque and rotation.

-When an AC current is applied to the main winding, a fluctuating magnetic field is produced.
+When an AC is applied to the main winding, a fluctuating magnetic field is produced.
 Similarly, when an already rotating rotor is placed in this field, the rotor will keep on rotating in the same direction.
 This is because the fluctuating field equals the sum of two opposite rotating magnetic fields.

-So, single-phase induction motor are not self-starting
+So, the single-phase induction motor is not self-starting.

-Well, one of these fields will cancel the RMF of the main winding, and the other will be added up.
+One of these fields will cancel the RMF of the main winding, and the other will be added up.
 This will produce a single magnetic field revolving under a specific speed.